-Joseph Centanni, owner of hundreds of rental units in the Elizabeth, New Jersey, area, was hit with a lawsuit by the U.S. Department of Justice (DOJ) for allegedly sexually harassing tenants and housing applications, which is in violation of the Fair Housing Act.
+Joseph Centanni, owner of hundreds of rental units in the Elizabeth, New Jersey, area, was hit with a lawsuit by the U.S. Department of Justice (DOJ) for allegedly sexually harassing tenants and housing applicants, which is in violation of the Fair Housing Act.

 According to the complaint filed in the U.S. District Court for the District of New Jersey, for at least 15 years Centanni used his position as landlord to pressure tenants and applicants into giving him sexual favors like oral sex in exchange for housing or reduced rent.
 He also allegedly inappropriately touched tenants and applicants and made unwelcome sexual advances toward them.
 He reportedly evicted or threatened to evict tenants who objected to or refused his sexual advances.

 Centanni also participates in the federal Housing Choice Voucher Program, also known as Section 8, from which he receives approximately $102,000 each month in payments.